Hammer Films Retrospective (Part IV) The Mummy

 There were two things going on with Lee at that time; when he was in Hollywood for the premiere of Dracula, Boris Karloff had told him about the advice Lon Chaney Senior had given to him – “find something other actors can’t or won’t do.
 If you succeed, you’ll never be forgotten.”

 The other was that Christopher Lee had seriously gotten into J.R.R.
 Tolkien, who had befriended the young actor.
-Lee was intrigued by the concept of Ilúvatar’s gift of Death to Moral Men.
-That Eru’s great gift was that the corruption of Man’s sins must die with him.
+Lee was (reportedly) intrigued by the concept of Ilúvatar’s gift of Death to Mortal Men.
+That Eru’s great gift was that the corruption of a man must die with him.
+There could be no worse curse than to carry your mortal corruption with you into immortality.
+It was Kharis’s unreachable desire for redemption that Lee found fascinating.

-The film started with the standard pith helmet-wearing expedition into the Egyptian Desert to find an ancient cursed tomb just ripe for disturbing.
+The film started with the standard pith helmet-wearing expedition into the Egyptian desert to find an ancient cursed tomb just ripe for disturbing.
 In this case Universal Studio’s Princess Anaka.
 The dig was going well but Young (Banning) Peter Cushing had broken his leg and was going to have to be evacuated because it was showing signs of infection.

 His father and his father’s best friend are about to enter the tomb when native Egyptian Mehmet Bey enters the scene and demands that they don’t defile the tomb, vague mystical threats are made but being good Victorians they ignore them completely and enter the tomb.